 Passages Across Life Worlds: Some Ventures in Duodji, Craft and Art

-This essay was orinigally published in the book I Craft, I Travel Light (eds: Sigrid Høyforsslett Bjørbæk and Charis Gullickson) published by Not Yet Titled Press in 2017 as part of the travelling exhibition with the same name that was on show in Arkhangels Regional Art Museum, Murmansk Regional Art Museum, Nordnorsk Kunstmuseum in Tromsø and Sámi Center for Contemporary Art in Karasjok.
+This essay was orinigally published in the book I Craft, I Travel Light (eds: Sigrid Høyforsslett Bjørbæk and Charis Gullickson) published by Not Yet Titled Press in 2017 as part of the travelling exhibition with the same name that was on show in Arkhangelsk Regional Art Museum, Murmansk Regional Art Museum, Nordnorsk Kunstmuseum in Tromsø and Sámi Center for Contemporary Art in Karasjok.
 I Craft, I Travel Light was The Norwegian Association for Arts and Crafts theme exhibition 2016/17 organized by Norske Kunsthåndverkere Northern Norway in cooperation with Nordnorsk Kunstmuseum.
 Project manager for I Craft, I Travel Light was artist and curator Sigrid Høyforsslett Bjørbæk.

 To get more acquainted with the concept we will publish a series of articles that discuss the concept of duodji from various perspectives.
-I have chosen to start with Jan-Erik Lundström´s essay from I Craft, I Travel Light because it ties in with certain practices that I find as easy to read within the tradition of the Western concept of art or contemporary crafts.
+I have chosen to start with Jan-Erik Lundström's essay from I Craft, I Travel Light because it ties in with certain practices that I find are easy to read within the tradition of the Western concept of art or contemporary crafts.
 So the question I wanted to pose through publishing this essay is: how do these practices look when they are discussed from this point of view?
 And what is the relation between the Western concept of art and the Sámi concept of duodji, if any?

 «Most commonly translated as craft and referring to a specific Sámi tradition of craft, duodji may in fact suggest and mean both method and object, both process and work (as in a work of art), thus comprising material, mental and spiritual dimensions»Jan-Erik Lundström